Guidance for school hostels while operating under the COVID-19 Protection Framework.

 Guidance for school hostels

-Refer to the guidance below to support health and safety under the COVID-19 Protection Framework.
-It also provides proactive steps that can be taken to ensure the facility is safe for others living there.
+The guidance below provides proactive steps that can be taken to ensure the facility is safe for others living there.

 Click below for further information and regulations around setting up or running a school hostel.